 If your child appears ill and /or has a temperature near 100 degrees or above, please keep him/her at home.
-Some signs that a child is too sick to come to school are: vomiting, a cough that produces mucus, a runny nose that produces thick mucus, an above normal temperature within the previous 24 hours, or an obvious rash.
-Children sent home sick from school need to stay home for 24 hours before returning.
+Some signs that a child is too sick to come to school are: vomiting, a cough that produces mucous, a runny nose that produces thick mucous, an above normal temperature within the previous 24 hours, or an obvious rash.
 Notify the school by telephone if your child will be absent.